-A 12-week trade show plan covering booth design, logistics, marketing, lead generation, and post-show follow-up — built for B2B teams getting maximum ROI from a single show.
+A 12-week trade show plan covering booth design, logistics, marketing, lead generation and post-show follow-up, built for B2B teams getting the most out of a single show.

 Trade shows cost $20K–$100K+ when you add booth fees, travel, shipping, and staff time.
 Most teams generate disappointing ROI because they spend 8 weeks preparing the booth and zero weeks on the follow-up plan.
-This 12-week template flips that — the follow-up sequence is designed before the show, the booth and logistics fit around it.
+This 12-week template flips that: the follow-up sequence is designed before the show, and the booth and logistics fit around it.

 How a 12-week trade show plan breaks down